UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

 1. Reset the database: `rm -fr instance/app.db` and `python setup_database.py`
 1. Start the server (if it isn't already): `python run.py`
 1. Go through the setup flow. `http://your-app-instance/setup`

-### Debugging Enqueued Jobs

-The free nano instance of redis is prone to run out of memory upon repeated exceptions.
-Here are some general tips on debugging / flushing enqueued job on redis.

-* Heroku has an integrated dashboard of redis info.
-You can also find the redis host, port, and access parameters here.
-* You can login via CLI to get more info.
-  * `redis-cli -h catfish.redistogo.com -p 10290 -a fa537e8f6dfa5c327ff2825759d71b91 info`
-* You can also wipe redis clean and start over.
-  * `redis-cli -h catfish.redistogo.com -p 10290 -a fa537e8f6dfa5c327ff2825759d71b91 flushall'

 ### Check That User Keys Are Distributed